 So much alcohol consumed, so many new friends, so many different outfits and so much money spent.
-I have put together a list of Do’s and Don’ts of freshers’ week that I was never told.
+I have put together a list of Dos and Don’ts of Freshers’ Week that I was never told.

 1. Do not even think about wearing anything white, unless there is a themed night where everyone has to wear white.
 This was one of my biggest regrets during freshers’.
-I thought “oh I’ve got a tan, white will look good” but how wrong was I. I somehow managed to acquire stains that were not even because of me.
+I thought “oh I’ve got a tan, white will look good” but how wrong was I. I somehow managed to acquire stains that were not even down to me.
 I’ve learnt the hard way that buying white for university is a big NO because if the item of clothing gets stained, then it is a complete nightmare to wash and remove the stain.
-It’s also a lot of effort to wash, as whites have to be washed separate to colours.
+It’s also a lot of effort to wash, as whites have to be washed separately to colours.

 2. Do make friends with anyone and everyone.
 I met so many people, most of which I could not tell you their names but it’s part of the fun of freshers’ week.
 I pass quite a few of the people I met during this week whilst walking to lectures and they’re like “hey” and honestly, I have no idea who they are because let’s be honest, I probably met them either in the toilet or at the bar.

 3. Don’t be boring.
 The whole point of freshers’ week is to make an effort.
 Try and do something different every night as you will not have this opportunity again.